 Among other charming things, you can appreciate the monarch butterfly sanctuary and learn about the town’s mining past.

-Angangueo (short for Mineral de Angangueo) is located on Michoacan’s east side, at an altitude of 2,480 meters above sea level.
+Angangueo (short for Mineral de Angangueo) is located on Michoacan’s east side, at 2,480 meters above sea level.

 This precious town sits among thick forests that once gave life to the mines that provided economic wealth in the old days.